asimovian/old-plur-backup/js/plur/db/README.md

 SQL Statement should provide a **complete** list of keywords for each dialect (*PostgreSQL*, MySQL, etc.).
 Put more emphasis on **advanced** use of a single dialect rather than **simple** use of many dialects.
-Many ORM-type APIs attempt to "dumb-down" their SQL API in hope of reaching a wider market - at the cost of technical debt arising wherever complexity is needed.
+Many ORM-type APIs attempt to "dumb-down" their SQL API in in attempt to reach a wider market - at the cost of technical debt arising wherever complexity is needed.
 The dumbed-down approach also claims to limit code migration issues when switching between SQL software, but this is almost never the case in reality - there are always code changes required during changes.